Skip to main content

 Verified from the in-store menu (April 2026):

 Pricing is the same across all three flavors.
 The regular is plenty for one person.
-The large is built to share — but I won't judge if you don't.
+The large is built to share — but we won't judge if you don't.

 Add-Ons